 Based on other reviews elsewhere on the internet this is supposedly the best of the Blackie Ryan books.
 I will have to strongly disagree.
 Whereas Happy Are Those Who Mourn was a genuine mystery novel with an investigation that uncovered secrets that were integral to the story, The Bishop of Sea is a political diatribe disguised as a mystery novel.
 The mystery aspects of the book are always an afterthought, the solutions to those mysteries are not at all satisfying and presented way too matter-of-factly.
 The interrogation of the crew members becomes more and more an excuse to discuss controversy and "issues" with the mystery continually pushed to the background.

 In the final pages when the mystery is sloppily solved the action explodes in violent gunfire, multiple bloody deaths, with the women saving the day.
 While I agree with many of Greeley's points the manner in which he uses his characters to put his theories and opinions into practice smacks of the contrived in this particular book.
 For this reason I felt cheated on multiple levels.
-I felt like a consumer who bought a mislabeled product and demands his money back on his purchase.
+I felt like a consumer who bought a mislabeled product then demands his money back on his purchase.

 If you want to read a political treatise on women in the military and the role of the government in an aging backward military force then this is the book for you.
 As a mystery novel, however, The Bishop at Sea is a miserable failure.